bengler/checkpoint/README.md

 ## Concepts

 * Realm - the security context for your application.
 A given session is valid for a specific realm.
 Realms may span any number of services, but they should ideally be construed as a single coherent 'brand' in the mind of your users.
 An example realm could be "google" where all the services provided within the 'google' realm shared identities across services.
-* Domain - connected to a number of domains.
-Checkpoint looks at the current host domain to determine current realm when e.g. logging a user in.
+* Domain - A realm is connected to a number of domains (e.g. 'google' realm could be attached to the domains 'maps.google.com' and 'reader.google.com' and even 'youtube.com').
+Checkpoint looks at the current host domain to determine the current realm when e.g. logging a user in.
 * Identity - represents one specific person.
 An identity may have a number of accounts.
-* Account - a verified account that can be used to log in to a specific identity.
+* Account - a verified account with a specific provider that can be used to log in to a specific identity.
-* Provider - a specific authentication mechanism, e.g. Twitter or Facebook.
+* Provider - refers to an authentication mechanism, e.g. Twitter or Facebook.

 ## Basic config

 To initiate authentication, you first need to have a realm with a domain set up for your application:

+    require './config/environment'
     realm = Realm.create!(:label => 'example')
     Domain.create!(:realm => realm, :name => 'example.org')